locka99/opcua/README.md

 Rust enables the `body` payload to be `None`, `ByteString` or `XmlElement` and this is handled during serialization.

-Certain enums use Boxed types to avoiding being overly large. e.g. the Variant enum boxes complex values such as DataValue, arrays etc. to prevent being too bloated.

 ### Lint exceptions for OPC UA

 OPC UA has some some really long PascalCase ids, many of which are further broken up by underscores.
 I've tried converting the